Josel099/WastelessHarvest-frontend/README.md

 ## Overview
-WastelessHarvest is a revolutionary platform dedicated to reducing food waste by connecting food suppliers (e.g., restaurants, supermarkets, caterers) with individuals or organizations in need of food assistance.We aim to act as a bridge between orphanage homes and citizens to play a crucial role in nurturing the citizens of tomorrow.
+WastelessHarvest is a revolutionary platform dedicated to reducing food waste by connecting food suppliers (e.g., restaurants, supermarkets, caterers) with individuals or organizations in need of food assistance.
- Our goal is to help them in their natural growth and reclaim their lives by supporting orphanage homes in reaching a broader audience.

 The food waste management system connects food suppliers with nearby individuals or organizations in need of food.
 Food suppliers create listings for their excess food on the platform, describing the type and quantity of food available, as well as the pickup location and time.
 Recipients  search for available listings on the platform and contact the food supplier directly to arrange for pickup.
 The system provides contact details for the supplier